AdvancedCSS2024/idg1293-2024-oblig2-group-3/documents/report.md

 Then we placed the SVG elements using top and left so that it would look like the original poster.
 Then we decided which elements we would animate and how we would achieve the result we wanted.
 We decided to animate the two stars beside the moon, the car and some of the clouds.

-Animated some of the "clouds" using animateTransform type="translate" to make it move side to side to make a "shiver" effect.
+Animated some of the clouds using animateTransform type="translate" to make it move side to side to make a "shiver" effect.
 Some of the other clouds is animated using animateTransform type="scale" to make them scale up and down in size.
 By adding animations to the clouds we felt that it highlighted one of the keypoints that the poster is trying to emphasize, that each and every one of us must try to minimize our carbon footprint.